limbernie/limbernie.github.io/_posts/2020-04-13-traverxec-htb-walkthrough.md

 /usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service | /usr/bin/cat
 ```

 Upon seeing the script, I knew a classic shell-escape was imminent.
-Notice that david was able to `sudo journalctl` as `root` without password?
+Notice that `david` is able to `sudo journalctl` as `root` without password?

 {% include image.html image_alt="b4fe47a1.png" image_src="/assets/images/posts/traverxec-htb-walkthrough/b4fe47a1.png" %}

 ### Classic Shell Escape

 What's this class shell-escape I'm talking about?
-Well, since we can `sudo journalctl` displaying the most recent five lines, we can open up a terminal with less than five lines, forcing the `PAGER` to be in effect.
-In most distributions, `PAGER` is normally set to `less`, which we can then escape to shell.
+Well, since we can `sudo journalctl` displaying the most recent five lines, we can open up a terminal with less than five lines, forcing `PAGER` to take effect.
+In most distributions, `PAGER` is usually set to `less`, which we can then escape to shell.

 Here's `xterm` running with four lines.